cuteday/KiRaRay/README.md

 > __Working in progress (?) project__
 > This project is only for learning purpose with limited features, and not sure if it will continue developing.

-- [x] Interactive orbit camera controlling.
 - [x] GPU path tracing (a megakernel version and a wavefront version).
 - [x] Post processing passes (e.g., tonemapping, accumulating and denoising).
 - [x] Basic support for multiple scenes formats (e.g., OBJ, glTF2 and pbrt-v3).
-- [x] Basic CPU/GPU performance profiling.
+- [x] Basic support for Vulkan and CUDA/OptiX interoperation.

 ### Build and run